 PN10.2 Identify products and practices that should be phased out by the community, and provide education on their negative impacts and the best available alternatives.

 PN10.3 Maintain City land and properties using non-chemical methods whenever possible; use standard Integrated Pest Management practices and other accepted, natural approaches to managing vegetation and pests.
-Commented [KF39]: Moved from community engagement to pollution section

 Residential light post.

 Connect with the Natural World